cuhklinlab/JSNMF_py/README.md

 `JSNMF` class also has other methods, you can use the `help` or `?` command for more details explanations of the methods.

-## 3. Example
+## 3. Tutorials
-Please refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Example/demo_jsnmf.ipynb) for a simple illustration of the use of this package, with clustering and visualization results shown.
-If you have any questions about the source code, please feel free to contact me :).
+Please refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Tutorials/jsnmf_tutorial.ipynb) for a simple illustration of the use of JSNMF model, with clustering and visualization results shown.
+The guide for obtaining the gene-peak association can be found [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Tutorials/Gene_Assoc_Tutorial.md).
+And the tutorial of using some extensions or variants of JSNMF model is [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Tutorials/var_jsnmf_tutorial.md).